Dakhódiapi Wahóȟpi | Dakota Language Nest

 Dakhódiapi Wahóȟpi kiŋ ektá owás’iŋna yahípi kiŋ wašté.
 Dakhóta makhóče ed uŋthípi čha héuŋ iápi kiŋ de takómni uŋhdukínipi kte.
 Wahóȟpi ektá Dakhóta iápi kiŋ de theúŋȟiŋdapi k’a aŋpétu iyóhina uŋkíapi k’a uŋkúŋspepte.
 Wahóȟpi ektá thaŋkád uŋškátapi úŋkhaŋ thimáhed uŋškátapi, úŋkhaŋ zaníya waúŋtapi k’a wóyakapi uŋkúŋspepi k’a dená owás ečháuŋk’uŋpi ičhúŋhaŋ Dakhód uŋkíapte.
 Dakhód iápi kiŋ uŋhdúkinipi awáuŋčhiŋpi.

-The University of MN sits on Dakota homelands and is home to many Očéthi Šakówiŋ people.
-The goal of the Dakota Language Nest at the University of MN is to breathe new life into the Dakota language, such that it lives on as the original language of Minnesota.
+UMN sits on Dakota homelands and is home to many Očéthi Šakówiŋ people.
+The goal of the Dakota Language Nest is to breathe new life into the Dakota language, such that it lives on as the original language of Minnesota.
 In Dakota, it is said that šičéča kiŋ wakháŋpi, children are sacred.
 By returning their Dakota language to the children through play, outdoor exploration, art, and loving interactions, we allow the children of Minnesota to lead the way toward a bright Dakota future.
+Read more in Connect Magazine.

 Eileen Bass, Assistant Teacher